hungrypc/notes/root/coderust/arrays.md

 ```

 ## Rotate an Array by N Elements
-Given an array of integers, rotate the array by NN elements where NN is an integer:
+Given an array of integers, rotate the array by N elements where N is an integer:

 - For positive values of NN, perform a right rotation.
 - For negative values of NN, perform a left rotation.